jiteshy/backstage-plugin-synergy/docs/config.md

   - Type: boolean
   - Required: No
   - Details: Boolean indicating whether to hide the issues tab (e.g., when Issues not used in GitHub projects).
 Default is false.
 If true, only the project list and details (README & Contributing Guidelines) will be available, as other views depend on issues.
-- provider.gitlab.org
-  - Type: string
-  - Required: Yes
-  - Details: GitLab group name you want to fetch the Inner-Source projects and issues from.
-- provider.gitlab.host
-  - Type: string
-  - Required: Yes
-  - Details: GitLab host url e.g. https://gitlab.com
 - provider.gitlab.apiBaseUrl
   - Type: string
   - Required: Yes
-  - Details: Base url to call GitLab APIs e.g. https://gitlab.com
+  - Details: Base url to call GitLab APIs e.g. https://gitlab.com/api
 - provider.gitlab.token
   - Type: string
   - Required: Yes
   - Details: GitLab access token.
+- provider.gitlab.hideIssues
+  - Type: boolean
+  - Required: No
+  - Details: Boolean indicating whether to hide the issues tab (e.g., when Issues not used in GitLab projects).
+Default is false.
+If true, only the project list and details (README & Contributing Guidelines) will be available, as other views depend on issues.
 - catalogBasePath
   - Type: string
   - Required: No